 Ceramics, plaster, and galvanized iron

 430 cm x 320 cm

-Soon after moving to Italy, after living twelve years in the United States, I felt an immigrant, a migrant, again.
+Soon after moving to Italy, after living twelve years in the United States, I again became an immigrant.
 The burden of language, it’s limits, beauty, grace, and the continual sense of being misunderstood -even when standing in my own country, Brazil, granddaughter of Italian immigrants.
 The weight of the stars hit me, crush me, torn me upside-down, inside-out, fired me, freeze me as an un-programmed thermostat.
 Under yellow orange green brown oak trees, I walk, surrounded by ancient histories and mountains; I ponder the heart of lost civilizations buried beneath my feet.
 Homeland less, walking this land crushing leaves and bones, smelling blood and crying out, looking up and looking down, my littleness, meaningless existence.

 While the morning dew reveals the spider trap among sweet purple flowers, the undisturbed mud beneath the water pond hides death and decadence.
 An accelerated unsettle heart craves more, beats thunders welcoming what cannot be possible known within words.

 Memoria Technica, 2015

 Series of 5 monolithic photographs